Lovasz-Akos/Lovasz-Akos/README.md

 My repos are mostly university projects but there's some cool things here and there.

-- Currently studying Software Engineering at [Eszterházi Károly Katolikus Egyetem](https://uni-eszterhazy.hu/) in Eger, Hungary 🤔
+- Got my bachelor's degree at [Eszterházi Károly Katolikus Egyetem](https://uni-eszterhazy.hu/) in 2022 as a Computer Scientist 👨‍🎓

 - Thesis work repo is [this one](https://github.com/LovaszAkos/Szakdolgozat-FMNUMU).
 (It's Smart-Home themed 😳)